What is UPS monitoring?

 - Temperature: The temperature of the UPS device.

-Out-of-the-box support for different vendors
+Out-of-the-box support for UPS devices from different vendors

 With Site24x7, you can monitor different UPS devices that support micro, small, medium, and large data centers; network closets; server rooms; industrial power; and your home offices that support remote work.
 While you can monitor any device and any metric with our custom SNMP monitoring, we also provide default templates for devices like: